Converting 112 Fahrenheit to Celsius: A practical guide

 A Deeper Dive into the Formula: Why 5/9?

 The fraction 5/9 is crucial in the conversion formula.
 It reflects the ratio of the size of one degree Celsius to one degree Fahrenheit.
-The difference between the boiling and freezing points of water is 180°F (212°F - 32°F) and 100°C (100°C - 0°C).
-This means that 180 Fahrenheit degrees are equivalent to 100 Celsius degrees.
+Day to day, the difference between the boiling and freezing points of water is 180°F (212°F - 32°F) and 100°C (100°C - 0°C).
+That's why this means that 180 Fahrenheit degrees are equivalent to 100 Celsius degrees.
 Simplifying this ratio (180/100) gives us 9/5.
 To get the conversion factor from Fahrenheit to Celsius, we invert this fraction, resulting in 5/9.

 Practical Applications and Real-World Examples